+The typical diet of an average termite is the cellulose found in wood fibre.
+Some species of termites like the Formosan, love to invade soil and create mud tunnels.
+These ‘tunnels’ serve as their nest.
 Just like honey bees, termites also have a queen that they follow.
 The queen can lay up to 1,000 eggs per day.
 When certain termites develop wings and are released from the colonies, they go on to establishing new ones.

-Termite Prevention Techniques
+Termite Prevention Methods

-This is one of the most economical ways for getting rid of termites home.
+This is one of the most economical ways of getting rid of termites home.
 It uses different termite products such as Termidor as a termite barrier.
 Fripnoil is an active substance that can be found in Termidor.
 It acts by attracting the termites to itself and then once they have entered the affected area they die off slowly.

-One of the things that you have to do as part of your termite control campaign is to have yearly termite inspections carried out by a professional pest controller.
+One of the things you have to do as part of your termite control campaign is to have yearly termite inspections carried out by a professional pest controller.
 You have to monitor your property and thoroughly check for any signs of damage that have occurred.
 As with any other living species, water is essential for the survival of termites.
 Because of this, you have to make sure that there are no leaks either in or around your house.
 Regular maintenance of your home through termite inspections will reduce the risk of termite infestation.

 Make sure that you do regular checks on all of the plumbing and also replace any old washers.
 Paying attention and getting rid of any leaks and drips will remove favourable termite habitats.
 Another thing that you should take care of is to regularly clean your gutter and drain pipes so that there is no standing water anywhere near your home at any point.